open-contracting/infrastructure/docs/guidance/assess-against-ids.md

 First, check that the disclosures you want to analyse are in the correct format.
 If they are not in the correct format, you will need to convert the data.

-#### Project level data
+#### Project-level data

-Check whether the project level data is published using the [project level data specification](../projects/index.md)
+Check whether the project-level data is published using the [project-level data specification](../projects/index.md)

 ```eval_rst
 .. admonition:: Tip